About the Center

 Based on the foregoing principles, the Center adopts as its mandate the promotion of public awareness of issues concerning democracy and human rights in Iran.
 Through its programs of research, documentation, publications, and outreach, the Center hopes to help restore the dignity of Iran's countless victims of human rights violations.

-The Abdorrahman Boroumand Cetner's work is enabled through the generous support of a diverse array of public and private funders – from charitable foundations to individual donors.
-The Center receives approximately 66% of its support from private North American and European foundations, 26% of its support from European and North American public funding, individual donors provide 7%, and rental income 1% of ABC funding.
+The Abdorrahman Boroumand Center's work is enabled through the generous support of a diverse array of public and private funders – from charitable foundations to individual donors.
+In the last 5 years, the Center has received approximately 72% of its support from private North American and European foundations, 21% of its support from European and North American public funding, and individual donors provided 7% of ABC funding.